a) Procedure to Determine Average Volatile

 ii)

-For the purpose of determining C
+For determining C

-i, for individual
+i, for individual material samples

-material must account for VO concentrations determined to be below the limit of
+VO concentrations determined to be below the detection limit of the analytical

-detection of the analytical method by using the VO concentration that is
+method by using the

-one-half the blank value determined in the method at section 4.4 of Reference
+determined in the method at section 4.4 of Reference Method 25D, if Reference

-Method 25D, if Reference Method 25D is used for the analysis; or that is
+Method 25D is used for the analysis; or that is one-half the sum of the limits

-one-half the sum of the limits of detection established for each organic
+of detection established for each organic constituent in the material that has

-constituent in the material that has a Henry's law constant values at least 0.1
+a Henry's law constant values at least 0.1

 mole-fraction-in-the-gas-phase/mole-fraction-in-the-liquid-phase (0.1 Y/X)